cleesmith/Transcriber/README.md

-# Transcribe any YouTube video into readable text <br>    even Live ones or Short ones
+# Transcribe any YouTube video into readable text <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;even Live ones or Short ones

 > Given youtube's rules and regulations, of course.

-> Not everyone benefits nor enjoys giant talking heads with background music trying to influence us, we prefer our propaganda in words ---the old fashion way.
+> Not everyone benefits from, nor enjoys such *eye candy* as, giant talking heads with background music trying to influence us, we prefer our propaganda in words ---the old fashion way.

 ---